TraditionalArchery.Net VintageArchery.Org ArcheryHistory.Org

 In 1980 for the 50th anniversary of the Ben Pearson Co., then-Governor Bill Clinton was presented with the company’s six millionth bow and 200 millionth arrow manufactured.
 At that time, the company employed more than 350 workers and had a payroll in the tens of millions of dollars.
 It’s hard to describe the legend of Ben Pearson in one story.
 He was an inventor, a machinist, an electrician and woodworker, an engineer, an industrialist, a world-class archer and a visionary.

 Ben Pearson also produced the Apex Line.
 Many of the Apex bows were nearly identical to regular Pearsons.
-We're still looking for the history of the Apex line.
-Some think it was a market for their "Seconds" (factory rejects), others think it was a line made for Finny Sports or some other company wanting their own brand to sell.
+We're still looking for more history of the Apex line.
+Most experts think it was a line made for Finny Sports or some other company wanting their own brand to sell.
+A few think it was a brand to sell their "Seconds" (factory rejects), but there is no evidence of that.
 Here is the Apex/Pearson line comparison to the best of our knowledge.:

 Ben Pearson Special and KM Special